RoseCityRobotics/common_platform/docs/source/setup/host_and_software.md

-# Host and Software Setup
+# Host and Network Setup

 This section covers the complete setup process for the common platform robot, including host configuration, software installation, and firmware programming.